aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

   <TabItem value="typescript" label="Typescript">

 :::tip See the full code
-See the Typescript [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/examples/typescript/transfer_coin.ts) for the complete code as you follow the below steps.
+See the TypeScript [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/examples/typescript/transfer_coin.ts) for the complete code as you follow the below steps.
 :::
   </TabItem>
   <TabItem value="python" label="Python">